-- (a) Price negotiation with respect to contracts entered into in accordance with this chapter. - (b) System or equipment component performance, or availability standards, including an assessment of the added cost to the state to receive contractual guarantee of a level of performance. - (c) Requirement of a bond or assessment of a cost penalty with respect to a contract or consideration of a contract offered by a supplier whose performance has been determined unsatisfactory in accordance with established procedures maintained in the State Administrative Manual as required by Section 12102. - SEC.
-71. Section 12103.5 of the Public Contract Code is amended to read: - 12103.5.
-Beginning January 1, 2007, for For those information technology purchases for which the department Department of General Services or the Department of Technology determines that a request for proposal (RFP) is appropriate, the controlling department, as specified under Section 12100, shall identify and document the following, with respect to information technology procurements, prior to releasing the RFP:
+- (a) Price negotiation with respect to contracts entered into in accordance with this chapter. - (b) System or equipment component performance, or availability standards, including an assessment of the added cost to the state to receive contractual guarantee of a level of performance. - (c) Requirement of a bond or assessment of a cost penalty with respect to a contract or consideration of a contract offered by a supplier whose performance has been determined unsatisfactory in accordance with established procedures maintained in the State Administrative Manual as required by Section 12102.

-(a) Identify the legislative mandate, state business, or operational reason for the information technology procurement.
+- SEC.
+61. Section 12103.5 of the Public Contract Code is amended to read: - 12103.5.
+For those information technology purchases for which the Department of General Services or the Department of Technology determines that a request for proposal (RFP) is appropriate, the controlling department, as specified under Section 12100, shall identify and document the following, with respect to information technology procurements, prior to releasing the RFP: - (a) Identify the legislative mandate, state business, or operational reason for the information technology procurement. - (b) Identify the existing business processes currently used to accomplish the legislative mandate, state business, or operational reason. - 38 (c) Identify the most important priorities for the information technology project to accomplish.

-- (b) Identify the existing business processes currently used to accomplish the legislative mandate, state business, or operational reason. - (c) Identify the most important priorities for the information technology project to accomplish. - (d) Identify what current technology is being used and how it is being used. - (e) If the data used in a proposed information technology system comes from multiple sources, identify the existing business processes or technical systems that produce and maintain the source data to ensure interoperability. - (f) Identify how the new information technology project leverages existing technology investments while accomplishing its business objectives. - SEC.
-72. Section 12104 of the Public Contract Code is amended to read: - 12104. (a) (1) Commencing on or before January 1, 2007, the The State Contracting Manual shall set forth all procedures and methods that shall be used by the department state when seeking to obtain bids for the acquisition of information technology. - (2) Revisions to the manual must be publicly announced, including, but not limited to, postings on the department's Internet Web site homepage of the Department of General Services.
-The Department of Technology shall provide a link to the State Contracting Manual on its Internet Web site homepage. - (b) The department, in consultation with the California Technology Agency, shall develop, implement, and maintain standardized methods for the development of information technology requests for proposals. - (b) The Department of General Services and the Department of Technology in accordance with this chapter shall develop, implement, and maintain standardized methods for the development of all information technology requests for proposals. - (c) All information technology requests for proposals shall be reviewed by the California Technology Agency and the Department of General Services Department of Technology prior to release to the public.
+(d) Identify what current technology is being used and how it is being used.

+- (e) If the data used in a proposed information technology system comes from multiple sources, identify the existing business processes or technical systems that produce and maintain the source data to ensure interoperability. - (f) Identify how the new information technology project leverages existing technology investments while accomplishing its business objectives.

+- SEC.
+62. Section 12104 of the Public Contract Code is amended to read: - 12104. (a) (1) The State Contracting Manual shall set forth all procedures and methods that shall be used by the state when seeking to obtain bids for the acquisition of information technology. - (2) Revisions to the manual must be publicly announced, including, but not limited to, postings on the Internet Web site homepage of the Department of General Services.
+The Department of Technology shall provide a link to the State Contracting Manual on its Internet Web site homepage. - (b) The Department of General Services and the Department of Technology in accordance with this chapter shall develop, implement, and maintain standardized methods for the development of all information technology requests for proposals. - (c) All information technology requests for proposals shall be reviewed by the Department of Technology prior to release to the public.
-1 SEC.
-73. Section 12104.5 of the Public Contract Code is 2 amended to read:

-12104.5. (a) All rules and requirements governing an information technology acquisition, for which the department Department of General Services or the Department of Technology determines that a request for proposal (RFP) is appropriate, shall be communicated in writing to all vendors that have expressed an intent to bid and shall be posted in a public location.
-Any changes to the rules and requirements governing that RFP shall be communicated in writing to all vendors that have expressed an intent to bid and shall be posted in a public location.-No requirements Requirements other than those provided by law or outside of the published RFP and posted addendums shall not be used by the department to score bids.
+- SEC.
+63. Section 12104.5 of the Public Contract Code is amended to read: - 12104.5. (a) All rules and requirements governing an information technology acquisition, for which the Department of General Services or the Department of Technology determines that a request for proposal (RFP) is appropriate, shall be communicated in writing to all vendors that have expressed an intent to bid and shall be posted in a public location.
+Any changes to the rules and requirements governing that RFP shall be communicated in writing to all vendors that have expressed an intent to bid and shall be posted in a public location.
+Requirements other than those provided by law or outside of the published RFP and posted addendums shall not be used to score bids.